Corvan/ansible-python-kickstart/README.md

 # ansible-python-kickstart
-Kcikstart a Python project with Ansible
+Kickstart a Python project with Ansible